 - It’s so fast and easy!
 There’s no marinating, complicated seasonings, or lengthy cooking techniques involved.
 Just pan-fry in a cast iron skillet, then serve!

-- Cast iron = crispy chicken.
-Cast iron is a pro at conducting heat, which means the chicken breasts will easily develop a beautiful golden sear on the outside while staying juicy on the inside (try this with chicken cordon bleu or Milanese!).
+- Cast iron = crispy juicy chicken breasts.
+Cast iron is a pro at conducting heat, which means the chicken breasts will easily develop a beautiful golden tender sear on the outside while staying juicy on the inside.

 - Pairs well with anything.
 Seared chicken breasts pair well with all of your favorite side dishes, from salad to pasta to grains, making this the perfect recipe for dinners and meal prep.

 - Chicken breasts – Use skinless or skin-on chicken breasts.
-Or, if all you have are boneless chicken thighs, feel free to use them instead.
+Or, if all you have are boneless chicken thighs, feel free to use them instead (or make my cast iron chicken thighs).
 Just know that they’ll take a few minutes longer to cook through.

 - Butter – To infuse flavor into the chicken.